We have been hearing that damage resulting from Rita was not as bad as feared, on shore that is.

 The US Coast Guard said nine semisubmersible rigs had broken free from their moorings and were adrift.

-And we have this from The Houston Chronicle which would indicate we shouldn't be too surprised.
+The Houston Chronicle which would indicate we shouldn't be too surprised.

 MOBILE, ALA. - In the days after Katrina, as hundreds of oil-producing platforms remained off line — and some continued to leave a conspicuous trail of petroleum in the Gulf of Mexico — federal officials insisted to Congress that they were doing everything they could to make this infrastructure stable during hurricanes, designing platforms to withstand Category 5 storms.